 Riu Hotels and Resorts, Mexico, Jamaica, Dominican Republic

-This Spanish-owned chain brings continental flair to its 23 Caribbean outposts in Mexico, the Dominican Republic, Jamaica, Aruba and the Bahamas.
+The Spanish-owned chain Riu brings continental flair to its 23 Caribbean outposts in Mexico, the Dominican Republic, Jamaica, Aruba and the Bahamas.
 Riu Classic hotels stretch guests’ dollars with gourmet cuisine and prime beachfront locations.

-The former Four Seasons on Great Exuma reopened as the jewel in the Sandals crown, offering couples Barefoot by the Sea beachfront dining and the services of a butler to draw scented bubble baths for two in your private two-story villa.
+The former Four Seasons on Great Exuma reopened as the jewel in the Sandals crown, Sandals Emerald Bay, Bahamas, offering couples Barefoot by the Sea beachfront dining and the services of a butler to draw scented bubble baths for two in your private two-story villa.
 The main draw?
 A half-acre, zero-entry pool with a dramatic fire pit in the middle.

-Inspired by traditional haciendas, this all-inclusive, 540-suite adults-only Playa del Secreto resort offers nine restaurants, a spa and, in premium room categories, complimentary massages.
+Inspired by traditional haciendas, Valentin Imperial Maya, Mexico is an all-inclusive 540-suite adults-only located on Playa del Secreto.
+The resort offers nine restaurants, a spa and, in premium room categories, complimentary massages.
 Private check-in, free Internet and 24-hour room service are additional conveniences.

 Fowl Cay Resort, Bahamas

-The living is luxe on this all-inclusive, 50-acre private Exuma outpost, which accommodates just 30 deep-pocketed guests in six one- to three-bedroom villas, each with a butler, its own golf cart and a motorboat.
+The living is luxe on Fowl Cay Resort, an all-inclusive, 50-acre private Exuma outpost, which accommodates just 30 deep-pocketed guests in six one- to three-bedroom villas, each with a butler, its own golf cart and a motorboat.

 Coconut Bay Resort & Spa, St. Lucia